meg768/word-clock/README.md

 nano /Volumes/boot/wpa_supplicant.conf
 ````

-Then paste the contents above.
+Then paste the contents above and save.

 ### Update apt-get